smartdevicelink/sdl_evolution/proposals/GetSystemTime.md

 ## Motivation

 Allow SDL Core obtaine time from the system in UTC format.
-Exclude possibility of UTC time distortion in case using system time from other components.
+Exclude possibility of UTC time distortion in case using system time from other components of the system.

 ## Proposed solution